aishpant/attribute-documentation/README.md

         ...
         };
 ```
-  There's a comment against host\_deviceid here and this can be extracted.
+...There's a comment against host\_deviceid here and this can be extracted.

 All sysfs attribute declaring macros are located in `macros.txt`.
 Each row of
 `macros.txt` contains an attribute declaring macro space separated by the